DeepLcom/deepl-mock/README.md

 behaviour due to an incorrect key use either an empty key, or the value "invalid".
 The server removes user accounts after 10 minutes of inactivity.

-### Only .txt files
+### Only .txt and .htm/.html files
-This mock server only supports .txt files for document translation.
-The DeepL API additionally supports .docx, .pptx, .pdf, .html/.htm, and .xlf/.xliff files.
+This mock server only supports .txt and .htm/.html files for document translation.
+The DeepL API additionally supports .docx, .pptx, .pdf, .html/.htm, .xlf/.xliff, and .xlsx files.
 The server removes documents after 10 minutes of inactivity.

 ### Account usage
 This mock server uses simplified calculations to update account usage.